 Read more about other Heart of Durham projects here.

-If you would like to get involved with the project there is a Volunteer task running every Friday from Low Barns, have a look at our volunteering with the reserves page for more information or call Sarah on 01388 488728 or e-mail email@example.com
+If you would like to get involved with the project there is a Volunteer task running every Friday from Low Barns, have a look here to find out more or call Sarah on 01388 488728 or e-mail firstname.lastname@example.org.